Sangli State: Rulers

 The Patwardhan rulers were of the Chitpavan Brahmin caste, originally from the Kotawada in Ratnagiri.
 Haribhat, who was the family priest of another Chitpavan Brahmin, the chief of Ichalkaranji.
 Three of Haribhat's sons served Peshwa and distinguished themselves during various conquests.
-The Peshwa awarded them Jagirs of Jamkhandi State, Miraj, Sangli and Kurundwad, to honor their bravery and courage.
+The Peshwa awarded them Jagirs of Jamkhandi State, Miraj, Sangli and Kurundwad, to honour their bravery and courage.